blockchain-unica/rosetta-smart-contracts/contracts/factory/README.md

 ## Specification

-The Factory contract allows a user to create and deploy a Product contract, according to the *Factory Pattern*.
+The Factory contract allows a user to create and deploy another contract (called Product contract), according to the [Factory Pattern](https://betterprogramming.pub/learn-solidity-the-factory-pattern-75d11c3e7d29).

-After the Factory contract creation, the following actions are possible.
+Once the Factory contract has been deployed, it supports the following actions"
 - **createProduct**: to create a Product contract, the user must specify a *tag* string to be stored in the Product state.
 - **getProducts**: at any time, the user gets the list of addresses of his Product contracts.

-After a Product contract creation, the following actions are possible.
+Once a Product contract has been deplyoed, it supports the following actions:
 - **getTag**: the user gets the tag stored in the Product state.
 This action is only possible for the user who requested the creation of the Product contract.
 - **getFactory**: the user gets the address of the Factory contract that generated the Product.

 ## Required functionalities
+- In-contract deployment
 - Transaction revert
-- In-contract deploy
 - Key-value maps

 ## Implementations